L1 & L2 Instructor Courses

 Absolutely.
 You can repeat them as many times as you like.

 If you reckon you know everything already then good for you, but it may mean you end up failing the assessment if your knowledge isn’t quite as comprehensive as you thought it was!
 Plus which, an important element of the qualifications is about standardisation.
-The qualification is an indication that you have specific skills and understanding in terms of terminology, correct sequence of doing things, etc etc, and anyone employing you knows what they are getting.
+Successfully completing the course is an indication that you have specific skills and understanding in terms of terminology, correct sequence of doing things, etc etc, and anyone employing you knows what they are getting.

 You aren’t forced to work through all the modules – just as if you were to attend a classroom course there’s no way anyone can force you to absorb all the information you’re given.
 However, the important point here is that this is a professional course.
 It’s about giving you the information you NEED in order to be safe and professional in your work.
 Do you really want to take short cuts on that?

-Great stuff, just make a note of it, this will make for some excellent discussion in the practical assessment.
+Great stuff, please let us know!
 We will very much appreciate your input, and if we’ve made a mistake then we’ll be quick to update our teachings.
 We are all learning all the time, and are always happy to discover new thinking and better ways of doing things

 This can be arranged, contact us to discuss what you need.